gameboycamera/NES-controller-to-GB-linkport/readme.md

 * **NES controller parts**
   - Shell (screws included), buttons, silicone pads available at [RetroModding.com](https://www.retromodding.com/collections/nes?ref=gameboycamera)
     - Use code "**gameboycamera**" at checkout for 5% off
+    - Game Boy DMG dpad & A/B buttons will also fit
   - **OR** use an OEM controller for parts

 ### Optional materials: